quarkusio/quarkus-buildpacks/README.md

 # Buildpacks

-Just some builpacks I'm working on.
+Just some buildpacks I'm working on.

 To use buildpacks you'll need `pack`, see the instructions here on how to install it: